 Note: One post (Professional or General Service) translates into 10.5 work-months per year, or into 31.5 work-months per triennium for one staff member.
 The staff resource estimates indicated above are based on the United Nations standard rates, including net salary, taxes and common staff costs, as well as mandatory costs for office space, information technology equipment, communication and training).

 a Provided under the United Nations regular budget.
 The RB, Professional post is that of the Secretary to the Espoo Convention and its Protocol, involving oversight of the functioning of the treaty secretariat and the workplan implementation.

+b Subject to the availability of resources

 Table 3 Overview of resources from the European Union for Environment programme for 2021 and 2022a (in United States dollars)